ni/nimi-python/docs/nidigital/class.rst

 ---------------------

     .. py:attribute:: timing_absolute_delay

+        Specifies a timing delay, measured in seconds, and applies the delay to the digital pattern instrument in addition to TDR and calibration adjustments.
+If the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property is set to True, this value is the intermodule skew measured by NI-TClk.
+You can modify this value to override the timing delay and align the I/O timing of this instrument with another instrument that shares the same reference clock.
+If the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property is False, this property will return 0.0.
+Changing the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property from False to True will set the :py:attr:`nidigital.Session.timing_absolute_delay` value back to your previously set value.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.